Łukasz Antolik, Dominik Słopecki, QA Testers

 B) Image optimisation

-The aim of image optimisation is obtaining the lowest image weight without compromising its quality.
+The aim of image optimization is obtaining the lowest image weight without compromising its quality.

 When adding an image to a web page, we should take into account its use – if the image will be used in a small component, it should be resized to fit its intended location.